tqhoughton/calendar-events/readme.md

 The problem is different regions respecting DST differently.
 In this case, our server is the `America/Denver` region, while George is in the `America/Phoenix` region.
 When George sends his recurring event to the server, it is sent as an rRule string.
 The server then takes this rrule string, and creates a bunch of events that follow that rrule.
 However, it is doing so based on the *server's* timezone, which in this case is `America/Denver` which has Daylight Savings for 4 months out of the year.
 So the server creates the events as if the user was in a region that uses DST, and sends those occurrances back to George.

-What is the solution?
+### The Solution

 We could set our server timezone to `America/Phoenix`, however then we would have problems with events generated in regions *with* DST.
 So clearly, we need a more robust solution.

 The solution is that we create an event, we also need to send the user's timezone information with the request, which in this case is `America/Phoenix` timezone.
-Then on the server, we use the `moment-timezone` library to compute what the actual dates in the user's timezone would be.
+Then on the server, we use the `moment-timezone` library to compute what the actual dates in the user's timezone would be using timezone offsets.
 Then, we return those occurances as a UTC date so that anyone can use them.

 ### Downsides